VERYBC/BEMN/README.md

-# BEMN
+# <center> BEMN </center>

-### This repository contains the dataset and the code for our paper BEMN: Balanced Bias Enhanced Multi-Branch Networkfor Cross-View Geo-Localization.
+This repository contains the dataset and the code for our paper BEMN: Balanced Bias Enhanced Multi-Branch Networkfor Cross-View Geo-Localization.
 Thank you for your kindly attention.